Solving the digital divide for rural communities is no easy task

 And then there's satellite.
 While satellite broadband access can blanket large swaths of the globe, the technology is expensive and the connection is slow, largely due to the lag time that results from its trip from space.

-But so-called "Low Earth Orbit" satellites could be changing this.
+But low Earth orbit satellites could be changing this.
 These satellites operate significantly closer to users, which reduces the lag time, known in the industry as latency.
 They're also less expensive to deploy.
-Companies such as Google, Facebook, Boeing, SpaceX and Virgin have also experimented with this technology.
+Companies such as Google, Facebook, Boeing, SpaceX and Virgin have experimented with this technology.

 The FCC has been trying to free up spectrum for satellite services and modify its rules to allow for more low orbiting satellites to be launched.